Abdominal Examination Preparation and Methods

 Examination of the hands

-- Whether the hands warm and well perfused or cold and clammy.
+- Whether the hands are warm and well perfused or cold and clammy.

 - Finger clubbing: may occur with ulcerative colitis, Crohn's disease, coeliac disease, cystic fibrosis or other malabsorption syndromes.